flowroute/flowroute-numbers-ruby/README.md

 		puts response

-	>**Note:** `response` is a variable name that can be of your own choosing and can be of unlimited characters.
-However, the name you choose should be used consistently when you use a Controller and method.
-For these SDK examples, `response` is used.
+	>**Important:** Throughout this SDK, `response` is used in examples. `response` is a variable name that can be changed to a name of your own choosing.
+It can support an unlimited number of characters.
+If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
+For example, you might have the following:
+>
+>`blob = pnc.list_available_np_as(limit:3)`
+>
+>`puts blob`

 The following shows an example of a single Ruby file that instantiates all Controllers: